mvolkmann/blog/src/htmx.md

 The {% aTargetBlank "https://htmx.org/attributes/hx-swap-oob/",
 "hx-swap-oob" %} attribute with a value of `"true"` specifies that an element with the same id should be replaced by this element.
+The element being replaced does not need to have the `hx-swap-oob` attribute, just a matching `id` value.

 For example, a todo app can display the number of uncompleted todos and the total number of todos.